-- Workplace Code of Conduct The manual begins by introducing BELLA+CANVAS

-Workplace Code of Conduct, the foundation of our social compliance program.

-- Code of Conduct Compliance Guidelines -

-Next, the manual breaks down the Workplace

-Code of Conduct into detailed benchmarks,

-explaining our expectations and the criteria

-we use to ensure factories meet our
+- Workplace Code of Conduct The manual begins by introducing the BELLA+CANVAS Workplace Code of Conduct, the foundation of our social compliance program. - Code of Conduct Compliance Guidelines Next, the manual breaks down the Workplace Code of Conduct into detailed benchmarks, explaining our expectations and the criteria we use to ensure factories meet our standards.

-standards.

-- Other Policies After the Workplace Code of Conduct, we provide a series of policies and procedures that will support factories ensure compliance and remediate noncompliance's if they occur.

-- Assessment Program The manual then proceeds to explain how we evaluate our own manufacturing facilities as well as those of our manufacturing partners and how we work with those in charge of attaining and maintaining our standards.

-- Acknowledgement Lastly, you will find a form to be signed by the factory owner or by the general manager, confirming her/his receipt and understanding of all the provisions detailed in this manual.
-By signing this document, the factory owner or the general manager 1) commits to implement, at a minimum, BELLA+CANVAS Workplace Code of Conduct and related compliance guidelines, 2) understands BELLA+CANVAS assessment program, including its colorcoded rating system, and 3) allows full access to facilities and documentation to assessors from BELLA+CANVAS or any third party involved in monitoring on behalf of BELLA+CANVAS or the initiatives the company is part of.
+- Other Policies After the Workplace Code of Conduct, we provide a series of policies and procedures that will support factories ensure compliance and remediate noncompliances if they occur. - Assessment Program The manual then proceeds to explain how we evaluate our own manufacturing facilities, joint venture facilities of which we are a party, as well as those of our manufacturing partners and how we work with those in charge of attaining and maintaining our standards. - Acknowledgement Lastly, you will find a • form to be signed by the factory owner or by the general manager, confirming her/his receipt and understanding of all the provisions detailed in this manual.
+By signing this document, the factory owner or the general manager 1) commits to implement, at a minimum, BELLA+CANVAS Workplace Code of Conduct and related compliance guidelines, 2) understands BELLA+CANVAS assessment program, including its colorcoded rating system, and 3) allows full access to facilities and documentation to assessors from BELLA+CANVAS or any third party involved in monitoring on behalf of BELLA+CANVAS or the initiatives of which the company is part.